Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_module_one.md

 </details>

 :::note
-You will notice the introduction of a new method,  `SubmitNewPosition()`; which we will be using later.
+You will notice the introduction of a new method, `SubmitNewPosition()`.
+This is used later.
 :::

 ## Adding basic movement to the Player object